SamayaSafikhanova/news-app/README.md

 #News-app

+This is a React web application built with Webpack, TypeScript, and Docker.

 To start the server please run following commands:

 npm install
-npm start

-To build app
-npm run build
+npm run dev